 A Complete Guide to Planning Your Own Funeral or Memorial Service

-Knowing how to plan your own funeral can sound like a complex and emotional challenge—so we developed this straightforward guide to planning your own funeral to walk you through the process, help you identify what option is best for you, and discover the easiest way to have a plan in place for your final wishes.
-Ready for our favorite tips for planning your own funeral?
-Keep reading.
+Planning your own funeral can sound like a complex and emotional challenge—so we developed this straightforward guide to walk you through the process, help you identify what option is best for you, and discover the easiest way to have a plan in place for your final wishes.

 Why Should You Plan Your Own Funeral?

-Although it may feel difficult to figure out how to make your own funeral plans and plan your memorial service, by doing so, you’ll save your family the emotional toll of planning it after your passing.
-Plus, not only can you plan your own funeral, you’ll be able to choose exactly what you’d like your sendoff to include, eliminating any confusion or uncertainty for your loved ones.
+Although it may feel difficult to plan your own funeral or memorial service, by doing so, you’ll save your family the emotional toll of planning it after your passing.
+Plus, you’ll be able to choose exactly what you’d like your sendoff to include, eliminating any confusion or uncertainty for your loved ones.

 Benefits of planning your own funeral include: